NYUAD-IM/Intro_To_IM_Fall2016/README.md

 # Intro_To_IM_Fall2016

-In-class examples from the fall 2016 section of Intro.
+These are the in-class examples for Intro to IM, Fall 2016